 Dim result = arr1.Concat(arr2)

-If you observe above syntax we are concatenating two lists into a single list.
+If you observe the above syntax, we are concatenating two lists into a single list.

-Following is the example of LINQ Concat method.
+Following is an example of the LINQ Concat method.

 C# Code